raphamorim/vimfiles/readme.md

 # Vim Stack II - Attack of the Devs

+> This is my vim setup.
+Build and run faster!

 ## So why?

 To accelerate and improve my vim's setup, I've created this Makefile to create, load and install my vim's workspace.